Gingerbread Bundt Cake with Eggnog Whipped Cream

-- 1/4 cup (60 mL) whole fat eggnog (*I recommend Organic Valley brand)
+- ¼ cup (60 mL) whole-fat eggnog *I highly recommend Organic Valley brand

-- Prepare the Gingerbread Bundt Cake: Preheat the oven to 350 degrees Fahrenheit (175 C) with a rack in the center position.
-Grease a 10 or 12-cup bundt cake pan and set aside.
+- Prepare the Gingerbread Bundt Cake: Preheat the oven to 350°F (175°C) with a rack in the center position.
+Generously grease a 10 or 12-cup bundt cake pan and set aside.

 - In a medium bowl, whisk together the all-purpose flour, ginger, cinnamon, cloves, allspice, baking soda, baking powder, and salt.
 Set aside.

 - In a large bowl, whisk together the dark brown sugar, oil, molasses, eggs, and vanilla extract.
 Mix until no lumps remain.
 Pour in the buttermilk and whisk until smooth.

 - Add the flour mixture to the wet ingredients in two additions, whisking until the flour is just absorbed.
 Using a spatula, transfer the batter to the greased bundt pan.
 Bake for 40 to 45 minutes or until a toothpick inserted in the center comes out mostly clean, a few moist crumbs should be visible.